oort-tech/Olympus/RPC.md

 }
 ```
 ### Returns
-* Array - array of trace objects, or empty when no block was found:
+* Array - array of trace objects, or empty when no block was found, trace object:
-  * fields in a trace:
-    * type: 0:call，1:create，2:suicide.
+    * type: QUANTITY - The value of the method such as call or create.
-    * action: subjective to the type of a trace.
+    * action: The action to be performed on the receiver id.
-      * call: - call_type: type of call. - from: sender's account. - to: receiver's account. - gas: _string_，gas limit. - data: input data. - amount: _string_，amount in the unit of 10-18 oort.
+      * call: type is call(0).
+        * call_type: String - The type of method such as call, delegatecall.
+        * from: DATA, 20 Bytes - The address of the sender.
+        * to: DATA, 20 Bytes - The address of the receiver.
+        * gas: QUANTITY - The gas provided by the sender, encoded as decimalism.
+        * data: DATA - The data sent along with the transaction.
+        * amount: QUANTITY - The integer of the value sent with this transaction, encoded as decimalism.
+      * create: type is create(1).
+        * from: DATA, 20 Bytes - The address of the sender.
+        * gas: QUANTITY - The gas provided by the sender, encoded as decimalism.
-      * create： - from: sender's account. - gas: _string_，gas limit. - init: the code that creates the contract. - amount: _string_，amount in the unit of 10-18 oort.
+        * init: DATA - The code that creates the contract.
+        * amount: QUANTITY - The integer of the value sent with this transaction, encoded as decimalism.
+      * suicide: type is suicide(2).
+        * contract_account: DATA, 20 Bytes - Contract account.
-      * suicide： - contract_account: contract account. - refund_account: refund account after suicide. - balance: the total amount that is refunded in suicide.
+        * refund_account: DATA, 20 Bytes - Refund account after suicide.
+        * balance: QUANTITY - The total amount that is refunded in suicide.
     * result: subjective to the type of a trace.
 If the execution of the contract failed，this field is empty.
-      * call：
+      * call:
-        * gas_used：used gas.
+        * gas_used: QUANTITY - Used gas.
-        * output：output.
+        * output: DATA - The value returned by the contract call, and it only contains the actual value sent by the RETURN method.
+If the RETURN method was not executed, the output is empty bytes.
-      * create：
+      * create:
-        * gas_used：used gas.
+        * gas_used: QUANTITY - Used gas.
-        * contract_account: address of the contract created.
+        * contract_account: DATA, 20 Bytes - Address of the contract created.
-        * code：code of the contract created.
+        * code: DATA - code of the contract created.
-      * suicide：result field is *null*
+      * suicide: result field is *null*
-    * error: error message.
+    * error: String - error message.
 This field is *null* if the contract execution is successful.
-    * subtraces：number of subtraces.
-    * trace_address：the layer of trace.
+    * subtraces: QUANTITY - The traces of contract calls made by the transaction.
+    * trace_address: Array of DATA, 20 Bytes - The list of addresses where the call was executed, the address of the parents, and the order of the current sub call.
+.
 #### Example
 ```json
 // Success